Gauge-independent approach to inflation in quadratic gravity: Conclusion

 In this work, we have investigated the stability of scalar perturbations during inflation in quadratic gravity with a Weyl-squared term.
 Working in the Einstein frame, we have adopted a gauge-independent approach based on gauge-invariant variables, which allows us to distinguish genuine physical effects from gauge artefacts.

 We have derived the equations of motion for the scalar perturbations and expressed them explicitly in terms of the gauge-invariant variables.
 The resulting evolution equations have then been solved in the superhorizon limit and in the de Sitter limit.
 This analysis has allowed us to determine the leading-order time dependence of the relevant gauge-invariant variables.
-We have shown that while some of these variables exhibit exponentially growing behaviour, the physically relevant observables remain well behaved.
+We have shown that while some of these variables exhibit exponentially growing behaviour, the physically relevant variables remain well behaved.
 In particular, the curvature perturbation $\mathcal{R}$ approaches a constant on superhorizon scales, consistent with the behaviour expected in standard single-field inflationary scenarios.

-To better understand the implications for the scalar perturbations, we have subsequently analysed several commonly used gauge choices.
+To better understand the implications for the scalar perturbations, we have subsequently analysed commonly used gauge choices.
 In the Newtonian gauge, we found that the scalar perturbations grow exponentially with time.
 Consequently, they may eventually become comparable to the background quantities, apparently invalidating the perturbative expansion in this gauge.
-On the other hand, in the other gauges considered, namely the flat, comoving, and synchronous gauges, no such exponential instability has been observed.
+On the other hand, no such exponential instability has been observed in at least two other gauges, namely the flat and comoving gauges.
 We have thus identified the exponential instability observed in the Newtonian gauge as a gauge artefact rather than a physical instability.

 Our results are consistent with those of Ref.~\cite{Deruelle:2010kf}.
 The Weyl-squared term in quadratic gravity does not make the inflationary background unviable, provided that a well-defined gauge is chosen.
 Additionally, our work extends the analysis of Ref.~\cite{Deruelle:2010kf} by working systematically with multiple sets of gauge-invariant variables, which clarifies the role of the constraints between them.